vaishavijay/pain.github.io/description.md

 **Project Hosting Plan**

-For hardware, we obtained AWS, launched an EC2 instance, and downloaded the key or .pem file.
+For hardware, we will use AWS and launch an EC2 instance, and downloaded the key or .pem file.
 We created a new Ubuntu server and will SSH into the server using the .pem file.
-We will set up Maven/Springboot.
 Next, we will check out a domain name at freenom.com.
 We will then connect Nginx to domain.
 Our frequency of deployment will be once per week.
 We plan to deploy from the main branch.
 To deploy, the deployment manager will pull from Github, check/update dependencies, and restart the service file.
 Our designated deployment manager is Gigi.

 **Project GitHub License**